CatalystCode/windows-registry-node/README.md

 ## Launching a Process as an Admin

-To launch a process as an Administrator, you can call the `uac.elevate` API, which will launch a process as an Administrator causing the UAC (User Account Control) elevation prompt to appear if required.
+To launch a process as an Administrator, you can call the `utils.elevate` API, which will launch a process as an Administrator causing the UAC (User Account Control) elevation prompt to appear if required.
 This is similar to the Windows Explorer command "Run as administrator".
 Pass in `FILEPATH` to the process you want to elevate.
 Pass in any`PARAMETERS` to run with the process.
 Since this is an asynchronous call, pass in a callback to handle user's selection.

 ```js
 var utils = require('windows-registry').utils;